vehicle-Mini/Vehicle-Mini-Front_End/README.md

 Delating Model to Confirm the delate from user when user Clicks Delate button

-## N.B: I attach the Demo video for the application at the root folder of this application
+## N.B: I attach the Demo video(Demo.wenm and Demo-Database.webm) for the application at the root folder of this application

 ## NB: If you are willing i can make it advanced b/c it is only about 4 - 5 hr work